What Are The Most Common Causes Of Sleep Apnea?

 In addition, having sleep apnea is associated with an increased risk of type 2 diabetes, high blood pressure, heart attack, stroke, heart failure, and arrhythmia (irregular heartbeat).

-What are the most common sleep apnea causes?
+What are the most common causes of sleep apnea?

 Your throat muscles keep your airway stiff and open while you’re awake, allowing air to easily flow into your lungs.
 While you sleep, your throat muscles relax, causing your throat to narrow, but you’re normally able to still breathe easily.
 However, your airway can become blocked because of one or more of the following sleep apnea causes: